Reviews You Can Rely On

 The Zero-degree stem extends straight up from the fork's steerer tube, effectively shortening the reach of this bike and making it more appropriate for smaller riders.
 Credit: Joshua Hutchens

-The XP4 introduces several high-performance upgrades, headlined by a new torque sensor that makes the pedal assist feel smooth and intuitive rather than jerky.
+The XP4 introduces several high-performance upgrades for 2026, headlined by a new torque sensor that makes the pedal assist feel smooth and intuitive rather than jerky.
 The cockpit is anchored by a brilliant new full-color TFT display, and for the first time, riders can opt for a more potent 750W motor paired with a high-capacity 17.5Ah battery for serious hill-climbing power.
 To ensure a smooth and reliable ride, the bike rolls on custom-designed, low-noise 3-inch hybrid tires.
 Lectric has focused heavily on durability here: the tires are puncture-resistant and come pre-loaded with Slime-filled tubes, a combination designed to make flat tires a thing of the past.

 lectric xp4 750 - the suspension fork only has 40mm of travel, but it does a good job...